ZestyTechnology/zesty-docs/docs/nimble_single/assembly.rst

     Use second bolt to affix Sleeve Clamp and Nimble in position

     * Now use the remaining screw (part T) and perhaps the remaining M3 nut, to bolt the Nimble to the printhead or effector.
 The Nimble is now installed.
 Have a good look to see if it all looks the way you think it should look and correct any things that do not look right.
+    ..
+Note:: Do not tighten these M3 bolts too tight.
+Simply finger tight and then 1/4 turn is enough.

     * This is also the moment to adjust the direction of the drive cable, so that it forms a nice arch to the stepper, as mentioned in step 17.
 So loosen the short M3 screw from the half nut until you can just rotate the drive cable sleeve.
 Once it is in position, make sure it is seated properly by pressing down and then tighten the screw again.